 For those interesting in obtaining a permit, we have a recommended learning path to help you navigate your first steps in the world of wildlife rehabilitation.

 Certificates of completion are provided at the end of each course.
 All of our REHAB classes have been approved for Continuing Education units [CEUs] by The International Wildlife Rehabilitation Council's (IWRC) Certification Review Board.
 The Virginia Department of Game and Inland Fisheries (VDGIF) accepts all our classes and workshops that relate to the treatment or care of wildlife as approved educational requirements for obtaining and renewing Virginia wildlife rehabilitation permits.
 Our classes have also been approved for continuing education credits toward wildlife rehabilitator permitting/licensing requirements in most other states.

 Certain classes have been approved for Animal Control Officer training in Virginia.

-Contact email@example.com for specific information about your state.
+Contact email@example.com for specific information or questions.